Deathstar (video game)

-Deathstar (Also written as DeathStar) is multidirectional shooter for the Acorn Electron and BBC Micro developed by Peter Johnson and originally published in the UK by Superior Software in 1985.
+Deathstar (also written as DeathStar) is multidirectional shooter for the Acorn Electron and BBC Micro developed by Peter Johnson and originally published in the UK by Superior Software in 1985.
 It is a clone of the arcade game Sinistar.

 Gameplay

-The player uses four keys, two to rotate the ship (which is always moving forwards), one for fire and one to launch a starbomb.
-Firing can destroy both enemy workers and warriors, but only a starbomb can be used against the eponymous Deathstar itself.
-Collisions with workers, warriors or asteroids (referred to in the instructions as planetoids) do not harm the player.
+The player uses four keys, two to rotate the ship (which is always moving forwards), one to shoot and one to launch a starbomb.
+Firing can destroy enemy workers and warriors, but only a starbomb can be used against the eponymous Deathstar itself.
+Collisions with workers, warriors or asteroids (referred to in the instructions as planetoids) do not cause damage to the player.

-The job of the workers is to build the Deathstar by transporting crystals to it, whilst the job of the warriors is to mine the crystals and also defend the Deathstar by attacking the player.
-The initial objective is to keep on firing at the asteroids until they start to shed crystals, which are then picked up in order to score points, but more importantly the crystals are converted into starbombs.
-The starbombs are ultimately used against the Deathstar, once the workers have finished constructing it.
-The player must successfully defeat the Deathstar to progress into the Worker Zone which has very few planetoids, with a bonus screen between each zone.
+The workers job is to build the Deathstar by transporting crystals to it, while the warriors job is to mine the crystals and also defend the Deathstar by attacking the player.
+The initial objective is to keep firing at the asteroids until crystals break free, which are then picked up in order to score points, but are more importantly converted into starbombs.
+The starbombs are ultimately used against the Deathstar once the workers have finished constructing it.
+The player must successfully defeat the Deathstar to progress into the Worker Zone which has few planetoids, with a bonus screen between each zone.

 The game employs 16-way scrolling over a multi-coloured starfield and runs at a fast rate on both the BBC Micro and Acorn Electron hardware.

 Despite the inferior hardware of the Acorn Electron, the in-game sound can be improved up to BBC Micro standards with the addition of Project Expansions' Sound Cartridge.